Overview of the situation (last updated 19/01/2022)

-With real concern we have watched the situation in Afghanistan unfold.
+With real concern we watched the situation in Afghanistan unfold over the summer of 2021.
 Large numbers of people fear oppression and violence, lives of millions of people are placed at risk and thousands are displaced.

-The situation in Afghanistan is complex and changing rapidly.
-The UN Refugee agency describes the situation as follows:
+The situation in Afghanistan is complex.
+The UN Refugee agency (last accessed 19/01/2022) describes the situation as follows:

 For a detailed and current summary of events that are unfolding week by week and the humanitarian situation please follow The New Humanitarian, Al Jazeera or other news agencies.